 Olaplex's formula will strengthen your hair from the inside out by treating damaged locks, protecting the hair structure, and improving its texture and appearance.
 It's recommended to use once or twice a week—apply on damp hair, leave on for 10 minutes, and rinse.

-If you're dealing with damaged hair from coloring treatments or hot tools, Ouai's masque is a good option.
-It will repair and protect hair while also mending split ends.
-For hair that's super coarse, it's recommended to use daily after shampooing.
+If you're dealing with damaged hair from coloring treatments or hot tools, Ouai's mask is a good option.
+It will prevent split ends and breakage.

 Your dried-out hair will thank you after using this deep-conditioning mask.
 It will leave your hair feeling soft and looking shiny.
 You can even use it daily as a conditioner if your hair is in need of EXTRA care.

 Made for dehydrated, damaged hair, Kiehl's mask keeps your strands conditioned and moisturized through ingredients like avocado oil, lemon extract, and olive fruit oil.
 For dry or damaged hair, it's recommended to use weekly; and for severely damaged hair, use it after shampooing.

 Get frizz, dryness, and breakage under control with this blend that contains rose-hip, argan, and coconut oil.
 Apply one or two drops to dry or damp hair.
 It can also be used as a scalp oil.

 Oribe's formula will protect and defend hair while hydrating, stimulating the hair cuticle, reducing frizz, and adding shine.
 Ingredients include vitamin E, olive oil, shea butter, and essential oils.

 Apply this treatment before you shampoo to smooth and condition hair and stimulate the scalp.
 Ingredients include rosemary leaf oil, avocado oil, safflower seed oil, vitamin E, and omega-6 fatty acids.